WALANG PASOK: Class suspensions for November 14 due to Ofel

 READ: Ofel landfall Nov 14 in Cagayan or Isabela, as new storm nears

-Ofel is forecast to track northwestward over the Philippine Sea and expected to make landfall along the eastern coast of Cagayan or northern Isabela by Thursday afternoon.
+Ofel is forecast to track northwestward over the Philippine Sea and is expected to make landfall along the eastern coast of Cagayan or northern Isabela by Thursday afternoon.

 It will continue to intensify within 12 hours and possibly make landfall during its peak intensity, according to Pagasa.

-agasa further said that after landfall, the typhoon is projected to shift its path from north-northwestward to north-northeastward, and cross the waters west of Batanes by Friday, Nov.
+agasa further said that after landfall, the typhoon is projected to shift its path from north-northwestward to north-northeastward and cross the waters west of Batanes by Friday, Nov.
 15.

 Ofel is then projected to turn northeastward starting Saturday, passing over the sea east of Taiwan and heading toward the Ryukyu Islands in the later part of the forecast period.